 However, aches and pains can be made worse if you are suffering from dehydration.
 To ensure any muscles don’t become too painful, it is important to drink plenty of water during your recovery to reduce the impact of any aches and pains.

 At FluCamp, our mission is to understand cold/flu viruses and work out how we can find a cure.
 Want to help us on our mission to eradicate these viruses for good, and be compensated for your time as well?
 Then why not take part in one of our trials and become an #EverydayHero today.
-Check out some of our video case studies, or apply to join FluCamp today.
+Apply to join FluCamp today.